metadata toggle

 Use during pregnancy or lactation

-The product is intended for use during lactation.
-There is no available information indicating reproductive toxicity (inc. teratogenicity) in cattle.
+The veterinary medicinal product is intended for use during lactation.
+There is no available information indicating reproductive toxicity (including teratogenicity) in cattle.
 In reproductive toxicity studies in laboratory animals cefquinome did not reveal any effect on reproduction or teratogenic potential.

 Interactions